edge-cloud/www.edge-cloud.net/_posts/2023-06-25-move-your-dns-to-route53.md

 {% include figure image_path="/content/uploads/2023/06/move-your-dns-to-route53-export-to-bind.png" caption="Figure 5: Export a zone file from Google Domains in BIND format." %}

 That's it!
 The browser will now download the resulting zone file in BIND format.
-Once you open it with your favorite text editor you'll see a result similar to the one below for our zone ```movetor53.com```.Each line represents one DNS record and will be imported as such.
+Once you open it with your favorite text editor you'll see a result similar to the one below for our zone ```movetor53.com```.
+Each line represents one DNS record and will be imported as such.

 ```
 ; A BIND file is a .TXT file that's used to export